Dayton Spinal Cord Injuries

-- Our attorneys have over 50 years of combined experience in all areas of personal injury law, including spinal cord injury cases.
+- Our attorneys have decades of experience in all areas of personal injury law, including spinal cord injury cases.

 - Our firm operates on a contingency fee basis for maximum affordability.
 If you do not receive a settlement, you do not have to pay any legal fees.

 - Our attorneys value open and honest communication throughout every step of your case.
 You will always stay informed of any updates and developments.

 What Is a Spinal Cord Injury?

 A spinal cord injury is any type of injury that occurs to the spinal cord, caused by some type of trauma.
 These types of injuries are common in the United States, leading to thousands of injuries and deaths every single year.

 The impact of a spinal cord injury can range from numbness in the arms and legs to complete and total paralysis.
 If you are a victim of a spinal cord injury, you could find yourself losing out on thousands of dollars in wages and paying for high medical and rehabilitative costs.
 However, if someone else’s negligence led to your injuries, you can file a personal injury lawsuit or insurance claim to obtain compensation for these damages.

 According to the National Spinal Cord Injury Statistical Center (NSCISC), many Americans suffer from spinal cord injuries every year.
 In fact, approximately 285,000 Americans suffered from these injuries during 2017.
 The NSCISC provides the following statistics about spinal cord injuries in 2017.

 - The approximate annual rate of new spinal cord injury cases is about 17,500 new cases per year.